osalvador/dbax-lite/doc/Installation.md

 **Making it all happen with `rewrite.config`**

-Now you can drop your rewrite.config right into the WEB-INF there.
+Now you can drop your `rewrite.config` into the WEB-INF there.
 Here's an example `rewrite.config` that rewrites the URL to greeting application.
 The file must be located in `${TOMCAT_HOME}/webapps/ROOT/WEB-INF/rewrite.config`

 Rewrite From: **http://host:port/greeting/home**